for Karma

 Delivered in 2 weeks: unified discovery flow, multi-select filtering with routing logic, round pages for all programs, and conditional routing by business tier.
 I changed the brief from "redesign one page" to a full experience consolidation, a pattern in my work of looking at the broader system, not just the assigned page.

 I implemented the filtering code myself; the frontend engineer confirmed it was production-ready on first review.
-Early explorations used black borders or separate sections for Karma programs, but both were too disruptive.
 The badge system is subtle: noticeable when scanning but doesn't make external programs feel second-class.